Sections of Serengeti

 On the nearby lakes of Ndutu and Masek flamingoes flourish displaying their beautiful pink and in the acacia woodland other birds flourish too offering birders a good view . the Maswa game reserve south west of the Serengeti provide pasture for buffaloes, hartebeests, impalas , gazelles among other in the dry season.
 The black rhinos can also be spotted in the areas of the oldvai gorge.
 This part of the park is perfect to visit all year round.

 THE EASTERN SECTION

+The Eastern section if one of the Sections of Serengeti.
 October and November are the perfect for the eastern Serengeti safari when the migrants are returning to Serengeti from the Masai Mara national park in Kenya into the replenished green plains that are waiting to receive them.
 The sections east of the Grumeti river going through the lobo and loliondo under the Gol Mountains.

 The cheetahs will be waiting in large numbers too in those areas to pounce on the unsuspecting gazelles, impalas, alongside other migrants.
 The wildebeests will cover most of eastern central plains as they after the long rains that replenish the grass and the water supplies.
 Awy from the migration this section offers beautiful views and is a perfect place to visit while on your safari to Tanzanian or Serengeti national park.

 The eastern edge of the Serengeti, offer all year round spectacular views of wildlife , awesome scenery of beautiful grasslands dotted with kjopes that are perfect hiding places for many games especially the predators.

 THE WESTERN SECTION